nzakas/understandinges6/manuscript/07-Collections.md

 ### Browser Support

 Both Firefox and Chrome have implemented `Map`, however, in Chrome you need to manually enable ECMAScript 6 features: go to `chrome://flags` and enable "Experimental JavaScript Features".
 Both implementations are incomplete.
-Neither browser implements any of the generator method for use with `for-of` and Chrome's implementation is missing the `size` method (which is part of the ECMAScript 6 draft specification).
+Neither browser implements any of the generator methods for use with `for-of` and Chrome's implementation is missing the `size` method (which is part of the ECMAScript 6 draft specification).

 ## Weakmaps

 Weakmaps are similar to regular maps in that they map a value to a unique key.
 That key can later be used to retrieve the value it identifies.
 Weakmaps are different because the key must be an object and cannot be a primitive value.
-This may seem like a strange constraint but it's actually the core of what makes weakmaps different and useful.
+This may seem like a strange constraint, but it's actually the core of what makes weakmaps different and useful.

 A weakmap holds only a weak reference to a key, which means the reference inside of the weakmap doesn't prevent garbage collection of that object.
 When the object is destroyed by the garbage collector, the weakmap automatically removes the key-value pair identified by that object.
 The canonical example for using weakmaps is to create an object related to a particular DOM element.
 For example, jQuery maintains a cache of objects internally, one for each DOM element that has been referenced.
 Using a weakmap would allow jQuery to automatically free up memory associated with a DOM element when it is removed from the document.

 The ECMAScript 6 `WeakMap` type is an unordered list of key-value pairs where the key must be a non-null object and the value can be of any type.
-The interface for `WeakMap` is very similar to that of `Map` in that `set()` and `get()` are used to add data and retrieve data, respectively:
+The interface for `WeakMap` is very similar to that of `Map` in that `set()` and `get()` are used to add and retrieve data respectively:

     var map = new WeakMap(),
         element = document.querySelector(".element");